Advanced Cooling Technologies, Inc., Lancaster, Pennsylvania, USA

 The average coating thickness was around 35 μm.
 As shown, the average pore size ranges approximately from 5 to 15 μm and provides a high density of nucleation sites for bubble nucleation.

+III.
 TEST BED AND TEST SECTION

 A two-phase pumped loop test bed for testing heat sinks with and without the porous coating was designed and built.
 A layout of the test loop is shown in Figure 4.